 Most new playgrounds must adhere to the accessibility criteria outlined in the Americans with Disabilities Act (ADA).
 They also demand compliance from renovated playgrounds already in place.
 A few playground ADA compliance requirements are:

-- An accessible playground must have open and unimpeded entry points to the playground and the connected play structures.
+- A playground must have open and unimpeded entry points to the playground and the connected play structures.

 - Elevated play areas on the playground must have a minimum of 50% accessible routes.